How Local Government Became A Voice for ‘Save The Cowboy’

 2019 Montana Legislature

-Ban Bartel (Montana House District 29 representative) sponsored a resolution (HJ 28).
-The resolution urged the Bureau of Land Management to deny the sweeping grazing proposal changes by the Prairie Reserve on 18 historic BLM grazing allotments.
+Dan Bartel (Montana House District 29 representative) sponsored a resolution (HJ 28) urging the Bureau of Land Management to deny APR’s sweeping grazing proposal changes on 18 historic grazing allotments.

 This resolution was written as a reflection of the voice of the community.

-HJ 28 resolution was voted in favor by the Montana legislature.
-It was sent to the federal level in Washington D.C. giving “Save the Cowboy” movement national recognition.
+HJ 28 resolution was voted in favor by the Montana Legislature in 2019.
+It was sent to the federal level in Washington D.C., giving “Save the Cowboy” movement national recognition.
 The resolution passed both the U.S. House and Senate.

-With major forward momentum, the ‘Save the Cowboy’ movement drew the attention of Jim Carlson with Kansas Stillwater Technical Solutions.
-Carlson’s group is dedicated to helping grassroots movements like ‘Save the Cowboy’ research the law and transition to an association of local government officials.
+With major forward momentum, the ‘Save the Cowboy’ movement drew the attention of Jim Carlson with Stillwater Technical Solutions.
+Carlson’s group is dedicated to helping grass roots movements like ‘Save the Cowboy’ research the law and transition to an association of local government officials.

 Google – Managing partner Mr. Carlson’s 26-year portfolio includes work in environmental compliance, environmental policy, state and federal administrative policy, legislation, technical research, large-scale infrastructure project management, and ground-up creation of state associations.